bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 The channel ID is not available anywhere on the client side.
 ### Customers

 A logged out user does not have any customer information.
-For a logged in user, you can create a Customer object and get information about that customer.
+For a logged in user, you can create a Customer object to get the customer's information.

 ```php
 $customer    = new \BigCommerce\Accounts\Customer( get_current_user_id() );
 $customer_id = $customer->get_customer_id();
 ```

-Aside from the ID, no customer information is cached in WordPress.
+Aside from the customer ID, no customer information is cached in WordPress.
 Retrieving additional information will make an API call.

 ```php
 $profile   = $customer->get_profile();